 About

-Gareth is married to the American author Jendia Gammon, and is represented by literary agent Lucienne Diver at The Knight Agency.
+He lives near Bristol in the South-West of England, and is represented in all professional matters by his literary agent, Lucienne Diver at The Knight Agency.

 Awards and Nominations